ridhuandaud/fullstack-assessment/README.md

 6. Never expose bower.json / package.json.
 The world doesn't need to know what packages you're using and neither should you tell them.
 Move `bower.json` out of the `public` directory and add a static path to the `bower_components` folder in express.

     `app.use('/bower_components', express.static(__dirname + '/bower_components'));`

+# Submission
+The project codes must be uploaded onto an online GIT repository (e.g Github, Bitbucket, Gitlab) and shared with us for final review.
+Please use .gitignore to avoid uploading unnecessary files to the repo.
+Upload all screenshots in your README file.